nikitarub/DevOpsLLM/README.md

 # DevOpsLLM

-> OFK, I know, that DevOps is a culture!
+> OFС, I know, that DevOps is a culture!
 > Yet, nowadays `DevOps` means much more then that.

 > So welcome to a story of how IaaC, CI/CD and so much more can be done using LLMs!